 - Once all the required records have been gathered they will be sent to each treating clinician for authorisation to release.

 An appointment is arranged for the applicant to view the original records.

-The requested copy records are sent out, via Recorded Delivery unless otherwise specified.
+The requested copy records are sent out, via Special delivery unless otherwise specified.

-- The Trust expects to provide all requested documentation within 40 working days of receipt of a valid request.
-If for any reason we are unable to meet this deadline, the applicant will be informed.
+- If for any reason we are unable to meet this deadline, the applicant will be informed.